MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Russia/Vacation-planning.md

 author: DianaMalina

 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.search.keywords:
-ms.date: 10/01/2019
+ms.date: 04/01/2021
 ms.reviewer: edupont
 ms.author: soalex
 ---

 # Vacation Planning

-[!INCLUDE[prodshort](../../includes/prodshort.md)] provides a schedule of vacations for a calendar year:
+[!INCLUDE[prod_short](../../includes/prod_short.md)] provides a schedule of vacations for a calendar year:

 1. Go to **Human Resources > Vacation Planning > Vacation Schedule**
 2. To create a vacation schedule, create a new schedule by specifying in the **Year** field the calendar year for which the vacation schedule is drawn up.
 The **Description** field contains the name of the schedule.